Asian Games 2023: India wins silver in women’s 4x400m relay

 The Indian women’s 4x400m relay team have been winning gold at the Asian Games since 2002.
 However, the Indian women’s 4x400m relay team have been winning medals in this event since the 1982 Delhi Asiads.

-The Indian relay team comprised of Aishwarya Mishra, Subha Venkatesan, Prachi and Vithya Ramraj.
+The Indian relay team comprising of Aishwarya Mishra, Subha Venkatesan, Prachi and Vithya Ramraj, placed second clocking 3:27.85 behind the Bahrain’s timing of 3:27.65, who broke India’s Asian Games record of 3:28.68 set in 2014.

 Latest on Sportstar